-In connection with the creation of the Trust, several entities made commitments to the Trust to assist in providing support and funds for the Trust to keep operating the Medical Center.
+In connection with the creation of the Trust (now OSUMT), several entities made commitments to the Trust to assist in providing support and funds for the Trust to keep operating the Medical Center.
 These commitments ranged from direct financial support to indirect community support.
-Below is a recap of various community support received by the Authority in fiscal years 2017 and 2016.
+Below is a recap of various community support received by the Authority in fiscal years 2018 and 2017.